 7:30 - 9:45 am - Junior Academy

 12:45 - 2:20 pm - Senior Academy

 3:30-7:30 pm - Weekday production rehearsals (subject to change) + some weekend afternoon rehearsals

 The Academy produces 7-8 productions each year.
 Most of our productions are rehearsed outside of school hours.
 Generally, we rehearse weekdays from 3:30-7:30 and one weekend afternoon.
 This schedule is subject to change based on director and student schedule restraints.

 The Academy for the Performing Arts is a college preparatory program.
 About 65% of our students go on to study theatre in its various forms, both onstage and offstage, while most other students go on to college to study other disciplines.
-The training the Academy students receives in their two years here sharpens their competitive edge and as such they are far more prepared than many of their peers as they seek college enrollment.
+The training the Academy students receive in their two years here sharpens their competitive edge and as such they are far more prepared than many of their peers as they seek college enrollment.

 Our students have proven this repeatedly by earning large scholarships - largely based on their academic merit and/or talent.
 For the past 13 years, Academy students have averaged a little bit more than $3,200,000.00 in scholarship offers annually.
 The senior class represents between 30 and 35 students.
 The 2020-2021 graduating class received more than $4,200,000.00 in scholarship offers.